finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

 ## GetQueryableKeys

-> QueryableEntitiesResponse GetQueryableKeys (string pagination = null, int? start = null, int? limit = null, string filter = null)
+> ResourceListOfAggregationQuery GetQueryableKeys (string page = null, int? start = null, int? limit = null, string filter = null)

 [EXPERIMENTAL] Query the set of supported \"addresses\" that can be queried from the aggregation endpoint.